 Figure 3.3.1.
-Scenario 3.
+Scenario 2.
 Sole and plaice population characteristics from 1980 to the end of the projection period.
 Solid lines denote the "true" (actual) population, dotted lines denote the perceived population.
 In the projected part of the simulation the average of 10 Monte Carlo runs of the model is shown bounded by the central 50% range of the estimates (i.e. the 2 central quartiles).
 Variability in the Monte Carlo runs comes from recruitment and sampling error.
+Shrinkage on fishing mortality (F) as in the current XSA assessments (0.5 for 5 years).